maroomartin/portfolio/manual.md

 A powered spool of steel or synthetic rope used to pull a vehicle out of stuck situations.
 Must be used with care and proper technique.

 ### **Washboard Road**
-A dirt road surface with repeating ridges—can be rough on suspension and uncomfortable at high speeds.
+A dirt road surface with repeating ridges, which can be rough on suspension and uncomfortable at high speeds.

 ---